 The memories you inhabit are each unique and filled with invention.
 Whether you are an immovable sentient tree or a an insectoid with multi-vision, each point of view has been treated with a lot of care and attention.
 So too are the aliens themselves.
 They're created by Ron Cobb, a creature designer best known for the cantina scene in Star Wars.
 While the animation now looks a bit jerky due to the game's age and budget, they each have a believability in the crazy world in which they exist.

 While playing, you can tell Meretzky has a background in the text adventure.
 There's a lot of well-written dialogue in an interestingly offbeat environment.
 The tone reminds me of his earlier games with some devious puzzles that almost reach moon logic proportions.
 But like his best of adventures, there is a logic to them and it's fun trying to figure out what it is.

-I found almost everthing in this game to be of high qualit filled with entertainingly quirky moments.
+I found almost everything in this game to be of high quality filled with entertainingly quirky moments.
 The only thing that lets it down - and it does so in a major way - is the time limit.
 For a game that invites you to see all that the crazy sights have to offer, it actively punishes you for wanting to do so.
-It's a badly implemented mechanic that ruins an otherwise excellent, well written game.
+It's a badly implemented mechanic that ruins an otherwise excellent, well-written game.

 As of 28rd October 2022, the The Space Bar is now available to buy on Zoom Platform.

 Buy on Zoom Platform